malmgrenola/feed-us/README.md

 ### Known issues

 1. [themealdb](https://www.themealdb.com/api.php) is case sensitive in ingredients that means that "eggs" and "Eggs" will show up twice in the shopping list.
-2. [themealdb](https://www.themealdb.com/api.php) some records in api has characters not valid when encoded with [encodeURIComponent](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent).
-This would result in not be able to use the particular meal.
+2. During site test and adding meal to a weekday, there was a meal from [themealdb](https://www.themealdb.com/api.php) that could not be encoded with [encodeURIComponent](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent).
+This resulted that it was not possible to add the particular meal, the problem cannot currently be reproduced so it's not possible to write a catch error function.
 3. [emailjs](https://www.emailjs.com/) has a limitation on 200 emails per month on the free plan.
 4. Since this site re-renders all content in the sections using JQuery on each page HTML validators yells a warning that h1-h6 is missing.
 Each page section has a `h1` and `h2` in order for the validators to accept the html without warnings.
 This has no impact on site functionality.
 5. Site stores data based on browser fingerprints. changing browser will create a new dataset and the selected data will be lost.
 The future feature Add Social logins will ensure users can login on any device using the same dataset.